 Mon, 25 March 2019

-To celebrate our 100th(!) episode, we've got an extra-special recording from Litquake’s 2018 festival: an evening of freewheeling conversation between two of San Francisco’s most prominent literary legends: Amy Tan and Armistead Maupin.
+To celebrate our 100th(!) episode, we've got an extra-special recording from Litquake’s 2018 festival: an evening of freewheeling conversation between San Francisco literary legends Amy Tan and Armistead Maupin.
 Bestselling author of The Joy Luck Club and The Valley of Amazement, Amy Tan’s most recent novel is Where the Past Begins; Armistead Maupin, whose series Tales of the City helped change our cultural conversation about being gay in America, has just released the paperback edition of Logical Family.
 This event was recorded live at the Swedish American Hall on October 19, 2018.

 Litquake's 20th anniversary festival will take place October 10-19, 2019.
 For all the latest updates, follow us @litquake on Facebook and Twitter!